nepenth/knowledge-base/README.md

 ### Hardware And Peripherals <a name="hardware-and-peripherals"></a>
-The Hardware And Peripherals category covers physical devices and components used in computing systems, with a current focus on location tracking technologies.
-This section provides information about various hardware solutions and their applications, including GPS trackers and other positioning devices that enable asset or personnel monitoring.
+The Hardware And Peripherals category covers physical devices and components used in tracking systems, with a specific focus on location tracking devices that enable monitoring and positioning of assets or personnel.
+This includes technical documentation for GPS trackers, beacons, and other hardware solutions designed to provide accurate location data.
 *Subcategories: Location Tracking Devices*
 *Items: 1*